bbauska/W3Cx-2of5/README.md

 <p align="center" width="100%">
 <img src="./images/image017.png?raw=true"
    width="65%"
    alt="Diagram of an element: the &#39;&lt;em&gt;&#39; tag is used for element that needs Emphasis.
 The &#39;&lt;&#39; and &#39;&gt;&#39; indicate that this is a tag, and the little bits of text in between tell us what kind of tag it is.
-To completely describe the element, it needs an open and close tag, with everything in between the tags being the content of the element" />
+To completely describe the element, it needs an open and close tag, with everything in between the tags being the content of the element." />
 </p>
 <p>
 Most tags have open and close versions, but there are a few strange